gvwilson/thirdbit/src/fiction/makers-return/index.md

 looking for a button or switch or anything else.
 "So what do you do?" she asked out loud.

-And froze as an unknown voice responded,
+And froze as an unknown voice said,
 "What do you mean, what do I do?"

 </section>